-If a fire alarm is sounding, all individuals are to immediately evacuate the building until cleared to re-enter.
+If a fire alarm is sounding, all individuals are to immediately evacuate the building until cleared to re-enter by the Office of Campus Safety, Mount Vernon Fire Department or College officials.
 Please review the Annual Fire Safety Report within this document for further information about Fire Prevention and Safety.